A senator condemned looting, then deleted his tweet. How Dems are struggling to address riots

 Democratic National Committee Chairman Tom Perez also condemned violence in a Wednesday tweet, but only violence against peaceful protesters.
 Perez did not even address those who have used violence as part of their demonstrations or looters who have caused trouble in the middle of the protests.

-Perez also used the moment to claim that President Trump has actually "called for" more violence, a position that Biden himself is expected to take during a Monday appearance in Pittsburgh.
+Perez also used the moment to claim that President Trump has actually "called for" more violence, a position that Biden himself was taking during his Monday appearance in Pittsburgh.

 "This president long ago forfeited any moral leadership in this country.
-He can't stop the violence – because for years he has fomented it," Biden will claim, according to excerpts of his speech released by his campaign.
+He can't stop the violence – because for years he has fomented it," Biden said, according to excerpts of his speech released by his campaign.

 BIDEN TO DECLARE TRUMP HAS 'FOMENTED' VIOLENCE IN PITTSBURGH VISIT, CONDEMNS WEEKEND SHOOTING